maarten-pennings/ENS210/examples/README.md

 There are several examples of increasing complexity.

-## ens210simple
+## ens210basic
-A simple demo sketch that prints measurement data from them ENS210, relative humidity and temperature.
+A basic demo sketch that prints measurement data from them ENS210, relative humidity and temperature.

 This is a bare minimum example.